Lets clear up the confusion with meditation

 - Greater cortical folding

-Meditators brains show higher amounts of cortical folding AKA Gyrification.
-This helps our minds become better at processing information, making decisions and forming memories.
+The meditator's brains show higher amounts of cortical folding AKA Gyrification.
+This helps our minds become better at processing information, making decisions, and forming memories.

 - Decreased volume of neuronal activity in parts of the brain related to stress

 Anxiety can lead to depression when we are constantly triggering our fight or flight response.
-This occurs because we are continually activating part of the brain known as the amygdala and making the neural connections in this area stronger and more extensive.
-Meditators decrease the amount of links in this area, causing it to be less active.
-However, they also increase connections between the amygdala and the Prefrontal cortex, which can help ‘turn off’ the amygdala.
+This occurs because we are continually activating the part of the brain known as the amygdala and making the neural connections in this area more robust and more extensive.
+Meditators decrease the number of links in this area, causing it to be less active.
+However, they also increase connections between the amygdala and the Prefrontal cortex, which can help 'turn off' the amygdala.